Essence China 11 Days

 Day 8: SHANGHAI (B/L)

-After breakfast, located in the center of Minhang District of Shanghai, only 18 kilometers (11.18 miles) from the downtown area, Qibao Ancient Town can satisfy your curiosity about ancient water townships without the bother of either long distance or the rush of crowds.
+After breakfast, we will visit Qibao Ancient Town which located in the center of Minhang District of Shanghai, only 18 kilometers (11.18 miles) from the downtown area.
+It can satisfy your curiosity about ancient water townships without the bother of either long distance or the rush of crowds.
 As the only ancient town forming part of greater Shanghai, with a history spanning over one thousand years, Qibao is more than just a living fossil of ancient Chinese conurbation and urban planning.
 The town was built in Northern Song Dynasty (960-1126) and grew into a prosperous business center during Ming (1368-1644) and Qing Dynasties (1644-1911).
 Qibao Ancient Town is the Chinese for ‘seven treasures’ and there are two popular theories about its derivation.

 Welcome Dinner: Revolving restaurant buffet